Hello there from cane world! Just popping in to give everyone some really interesting history that I have found on Shillelaghs and Blackthorn wood.

 A really beautiful product with a rich history!

 You may have seen our great selection of Shillalagh and Blackthorn and wondered about their origins.
 Blackthorn is a large bush that grows in the British Isles.
-The twisted, thorny, dark colored limbs have been used to make weapons, called Shillelaghs, for centuries.
-Blackthorn is a very resilient wood that is naturally resistant to warping which made it a perfect material to be made into a weapon.
+The twisted, thorny, dark colored limbs have been used for defense, called Shillelaghs, for centuries.
+Blackthorn is a very resilient wood that is naturally resistant to warping which made it a perfect material to be made into a fighting stick.

 “Oh!
 An Irishman’s heart is as stout as a shillelagh, it beats with delight to chase sorrow and woe;

 When the piper plays up, then it dances gaily, and thumps with a whack to leather a foe.” -Unknown